jonathan-oralart/jsObjectToHtmlTable/README.md

 # JSON Object to HTML Viewer

 A tool that converts JavaScript/JSON objects into an interactive HTML table view with a beautiful, collapsible interface.
+Inspired by [LinqPad](https://www.linqpad.net/)'s Dump method.

 ## Usage